Motor#

 set_reversed#

-set_reversed sets the motor to be reversed.
+set_reversed changes whether a motor’s spin direction is reversed.
 This method works the same as setting the reverse parameter to True when constructing a Motor.

 Usage: